tarunchaudhary2/todoapp/README.md

 - **Frontend:** React, JavaScript, CSS
 - **Containerization:** Docker
 - **DevOps:** Azure DevOps Pipelines, Azure Container Registry, Azure App Service (or Azure Web App for Containers)

+##
+---

+Let me know if you'd like help modifying your `Dockerfile.txt` or building out the `sample_pipeline.yaml`.

+##
+---
+Let me know if your To-Do app includes a backend (e.g., Express, MongoDB), or if you'd like to include environment variable handling, volume mounts, or SSL setup in Azure.